Is resilience a key to the future?

 A resilient structure/system/community is expected to be able to withstand an extreme event with minimal damage and functionality disruptions during the event; after the event, it should be able to rapidly recover its functionality similar to or even better than the pre-event level.

-How can smart-ready technologies help improve occupants' comfort and buildings' energy consumption?
-Smart buildings are about connection—interlinking and reacting to signals—thus satisfying building occupants' demands and achieving buildings' good energy performance.
-Smart buildings are responsive and can adapt operations.
+So, how can smart-ready technologies help improve occupants' comfort and buildings' energy consumption?
+Smart buildings are about connection — interlinking and reacting to signals — thereby satisfying building occupants' demands and achieving good energy performance in buildings.

 Using the EPBD and SRI to make indoor climate visible and valued by everyone is a step in the right direction.
-Today, defined methodologies exist to monetise energy savings and flexibility services in buildings and for people.
-However, there is still a clear challenge in standardising the translation of improving indoor environmental quality (IEQ) into economic value.
-SRI makes the indoor climate more visible by prioritising user needs, with its scoring system rewarding buildings that enhance health, wellbeing, accessibility, comfort and convenience for people.
-However, the missing link lies in translating these features into financial terms.
-While the SRI emphasises responsiveness to user needs and includes indoor climate as one of its three key functionalities, connecting these benefits to economic metrics is still critical.
-Doing so would ensure that IEQ improvements are not only visible but also demanded and valued by all stakeholders in the building sector.
+There is still a clear challenge in standardising the translation of improving indoor environmental quality (IEQ) into economic value.
+The indoor climate must become more visible by prioritising user needs and enhancing health, well-being, accessibility, comfort and convenience for people.

 A sensible climate policy would emphasize building resilience into our capacity to adapt to climate changes – whether cooling or warming; whether wholly natural, wholly man-made, or somewhere in between.